elerel/ms3-kiwi-lingo/README.md

 The wireframes for Kiwi Lingo were created using [Balsamiq](https://balsamiq.com/)

-They have been slightly modified since their creation as further design elements were came upon on development of the project.
+They have been slightly modified since their creation as further design elements were came upon during development of the project.

 Mobile and Tablet View:
 <p><img src="readme/wireframes/tabletmobile-home.PNG">